Kadinjool Kalyanam: Plot

 Sudhakaran is a manager in an interstate bus office.
 He loves Ramani, and they plan to marry after she completes her studies.
 One day, Sudhakaran's father, a palmist, reads Ramani's palm and predicts that their marriage will end in Sudhakaran's death.
 Heartbroken, Ramani decides not to marry Sudhakaran.
 Angered by his father's prediction, Sudhakaran develops contempt for him.
 Ramani marries another man, which leaves Sudhakaran depressed.

 Panicker notices his favorite employee's state of mind and promises to find him a bride worthy of his respect and love.
 Although hesitant, Sudhakaran agrees and marries Hridayakumari.

 Hridayakumari, the new bride, is a simple girl with the stubbornness and willfulness of a child, which frustrates Sudhakaran and his mother.
 They suspect she is mentally challenged.
 One thing leads to another and one day, Sudhakaran accepts the telemarketing tactics of a contract killer and pays to get Hridayakumari killed.
 However, Sudhakaran comes home to see that Hridayakumari has had a change of heart.
-He now wants to back out from this decision to kill her.
+He now wants to back out of this decision to kill her.
 He also learns that she is pregnant.
 Sudhakaran desperately tries to contact the contract killers to ask them to back out, but he can't.
 He panics and tries to protect Hridayakumari from the unknown possibility of a murder attempt.
 The climax of the film reveals the characters' multi-dimensional natures.